UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 -   [*"stocks"*](#stocks-api)
 -   [*"transport search"*](#transport-by-search-api)
 -   [*"weather forecast"*](#weather-forecast-api)

+## Getting Responses
+The API response queue should have the type:

+         BlockingQueue<ApiResponse> appQueue;

+Periodically polling this queue returns an `ApiResponse` object returning the service's response.

+The string response, used in speech synthesis can be retrieved using the `getResponse()` method of the object.

+The name of the service that was called can be retrieved using the `getName()` method of the object.

+A service may return (required) data that is not suitable for speech synthesis e.g. an image to display.
+This type of data is referred to as _'metadata'_, stored in a `HashMap<String, Object` named `metadata`.
+It is retrieved by calling the `metadata()` method of an `ApiResponse` object.

+-    Note that there is no standard for the representation of data inside the hashmap - this is entirely dependent on the service, and its corresponding `parseOutput` method.
+-    Checking the `parseOutput` method of a `ServiceRequest` object will instruct you on how to properly access the metadata **for that specific service only**.

+     -    This is specific, and potentially unique, for each service.

+The `getName()` method should be used to check what service was returned to determine how to read its metadata, if required.

 The following section defines the required parameters needed by each service.
 See the [*"Adding Services"*](#adding-services) section for more information on how to integrate new services.